solaeus/dust/README.md

     typed language, users should feel confident in the type-consistency of their code and not want to go back to a dynamically typed language.
   - **Memory Safety** Dust should be free of memory bugs.
-Being implemented in Rust makes this easy but, to accomodate long-running programs, Dust still requires a memory management strategy.
+Being implemented in Rust makes this easy but, to accommodate long-running programs, Dust still requires a memory management strategy.
     Dust's design is to use a separate thread for garbage collection, allowing the main thread to continue executing code while the garbage collector looks for unused memory.
 - **Fast**